taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 *"Dialogue in italics are thoughts of characters."*

-**"Dialogue in bold is narrative text or sound effects, not spoken by any character."**
+**"Dialogue in bold is without an associated character is narrative text or sound effects, not spoken by any character."**

 ## Dream 1: Nostalgia